 Is your business suffering at the hands of a copycat who is benefitting from your hard work?

-Contact commercial Associate, Bret Gower for further assistance.
+Contact expert intellectual property dispute lawyer, Bret Gower for further assistance.

 Passing Off: Dealing with Copycats in Business

 There is nothing worse than somebody else benefitting from your business’ success by riding on your coat-tails, infringing your infringing on your intellectual property and confusing customers that their products or services are the same as yours.
 The legal solution to these copycats is to make a claim against them of passing off and a breach of the Fair Trading Act 1986 (FTA).

 A claim of passing off and a breach of the Fair Trading Act are invariably used in conjunction in look-a-like situations where one business tries to pass itself or its products off as the business or product of a rival.

 To prove passing off a business needs to show that:

 - a distinguishing feature or combination of features of the business’ goods or services has acquired a goodwill or reputation in the market so that its business is known and recognised by that feature or combination of features; and

 - the other party has done something (either intentionally or unintentionally) to lead consumers to believe its goods or services are the goods or services of the business.
 This is called a misrepresentation; and

 - that the business has suffered or is likely to suffer damage as a result of the defendant’s misrepresentation.